newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/determine-naics-code.md

 name: Determine Your NAICS Code
 id: determine-naics-code
 ---
-Determine your 6-digit \`NAICS|naics\` code to complete your New Jersey tax registration.
+Determine your 6-digit `NAICS code|naics-code` to complete your New Jersey tax registration.
 This code identifies your business's primary activities.

 New Jersey uses a code system known as the North American Industry Classification System (NAICS).